Academic Integrity Policy

 Paraphrasing words or phrases to avoid detection is not the solution as this is just another form of academic misconduct (see specific examples above).
 The electronic copy further offers a resource for Module Coordinator seeking to advise students who may be veering close to academic misconduct, as well as guiding students in relation to accurate and comprehensive referencing of sources.

-i.
-If a student is suspected of academic misconduct, the Module Coordinator (MC) will reach out to the student in the first instance if clarifications are needed.
+1. If a student is suspected of academic misconduct based on poor academic practice, the Module Coordinator (MC) will reach out to the student in the first instance if clarifications are needed to determine the nature and extent of the poor academic practice.
+MCs may also reach a decision on how to proceed based on evidence in the submitted work without consultation with the student.

-iii.
-If the grounds for suspected plagiarism are deemed more extensive and evidenced, the MC refers the case to the School’s Academic Integrity Committee with a short report (see appendix 1) outlining the grounds of suspicion, a copy of the piece of work, and
+3. If the grounds for academic misconduct are adjudged to be more serious, more extensive and evidenced, the MC refers the case to the School’s Academic Integrity Committee with a short report (see appendix 1) outlining the grounds of suspicion, a copy of the piece of work, and any supporting evidence.

-iv.
-Members of the Academic Integrity Committee, comprising the School’s Academic Integrity Adviser and two other members of the School’s academic staff, evaluate the case and decide on whether academic misconduct has taken place or not.
+4. Members of the Academic Integrity Committee, comprising the School’s Academic Integrity Adviser and two other members of the School’s academic staff, evaluate the case individually and decide on whether or not academic misconduct is evidenced, based on the UCD Plagiarism Tariff.

-a. an assessment is under review as an alleged instance of academic misconduct and that the case is now being investigated by the School Academic Integrity Committee
+• an assessment is under review as an alleged instance of academic misconduct and that the case is now being investigated by the School Academic Integrity Committee.

-vii.
-The student will be informed by email of the outcome of the meeting.
+The student will be informed by email of the outcome of the meeting within 5 working days.

 Outcomes of a Referral to the Academic Integrity Committee